-On Saturday morning we have Martin Addison FRPS with a presentation called ‘Looking Outside the Frame’
+On Saturday morning we had MARTIN ADDISON, FRPS - ‘Looking Outside the Frame’

 I started taking photographs when I was about 15 and my interest expanded considerably when I joined the Worcestershire Camera Club in 1970, since when I have never stopped and it has remained one of my most important hobbies ever since (others being music and reading)

 Initially I used colour slides and I started making audio-visual sequences in 1977 which were presented on a four projector system.
 Now I create AVs digitally using Proshow Producer.